Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

   imageAlt: 'Data APIs logo next to logos of NumPy, CuPy, PyTorch and JAX'
 ---

+*Updated 27 June 2026: Benchmarks on CUDA section updated for CuPy*

 Python is known for both being easy and fast to develop in, and its slow execution speeds.
 For several decades, the answer to "Python is slow" has been